Heartland Harmony

 Rates include all prep, materials, and use of the studio for independent work in off-hours.

-A standard day of lessons includes 7 hours of class with a one-hour lunch break (9-5).
+A standard day of lessons includes 6 hours of class with a one-hour lunch break (9-4).

 Lessons Options

-3-Day Beginner Course - $600
+3-Day Course - $720

-Week-Long Courses - $1000
+Week-Long Lessons - $1200

 My current most highly recommended 5-day course looks like this:

-Wednesday - Friday: 9-5 class, make at least one piece with supervision, set improvement goals.
+Wednesday - Friday: 9-4 class, make at least one piece with supervision, set improvement goals.

 Saturday - Sunday: Independent studio time: create a second piece on your own implementing skills from the first block of lessons.

-Monday - Tuesday: 9-5 class, receive feedback on independent work and make a third supervised piece implementing all feedback and skills learned.
+Monday - Tuesday: 9-4 class, receive feedback on independent work and make a third supervised piece implementing all feedback and skills learned.

 Split Lessons & Private Group Classes

-A typical rate for a two-person 3-day lesson is $475 per person, or around 25% off regular tuition.
+Students may opt to share their lesson time with another student to receive a discounted rate from regular lessons tuition.
+A typical rate for a 3-day lesson for two is $500 per person, or around 30% off regular tuition.

 Accessibility

-While it's my goal to make willow work as accessible as possible, weaving the baskets, preparing the materials, and being on site all require a degree of able-bodiedness that is sadly exclusive to some.
+Weaving the baskets, preparing the materials, and being on site all require a degree of able-bodiedness that is sadly exclusive to some.
+In many cases, folks with certain physical disabilities, movement disorders, arthritis, chronic pain, and small children or elderly people may not be able to make baskets with willow.
 Working with willow requires a surprising degree of physical strength and dexterity, and many able-bodied people with no chronic illness or pain issues leave an intensive period of weaving with some degree of bodily pain.
 Additionally, our current available teaching space requires climbing a steep flight of stairs for entry.

 Financial Accessibility